TuongDoan/document-processor-pcf/README.md

 ## ✨ Why this exists

-A common pattern is: upload Excel to SharePoint → use Power Automate to iterate through a formatted table.
-It works, but it’s **slow**, **inefficient**, and **large tables often stall**.
+A common Excel parsing workflow: Upload the file to SharePoint → wait for Power Automate to trigger → iterate through a formatted table.

+That approach works, but **slow**, **inefficient**, and **large tables often stall**.
+It doesn’t have to be like that.

-**Document Processor** extracts tables locally—**in a blink** - and returns clean JSON you can use immediately in your app or send to downstream Power Automate Flows/ Agents/ Services... ⚙️
+This **Document Processor PCF** extracts tables locally — in a blink (nah, just kidding 😄) and returns clean JSON you can immediately use in your app or send to downstream Power Automate flows, agents, or other services. ⚙️

 ---